 We love using the flashlight for ghost stories and passing it around the circle.

 As I plan a camping trip, food is always a big concern.
 I want to make sure I purchase enough groceries before we hit the road.
-Since this is a beginners guide to camping, I am going to share with you some basic EASY food to make.
+Since this is a camping for beginner’s guide, I am going to share with you some basic EASY food to make.
 Keep in mind cooking at the campsite can take more time than if you were in your kitchen.
+Here is a camping food list for tent camping.

 Breakfast for Camping